haimeurz/haimeurz/README.md

 <!--
 **haimeurz/haimeurz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
-## - 🔭 I’m currently working at Canadian Meteorological Centre Dorval as a software engineer intern
+## - 🔭 I’m currently searching for a software engineer internship
-## - 🌱 I’m currently learning Python, pandas and numpy
+## - 🌱 I’m currently learning React, JavaScript and SQL
 ## - 📫 How to reach me:
 ### LinkedIn  : <a href="https://www.linkedin.com/in/haimeur-zakaria/" target="_blank"><img src="images/linkedin.png" height="40px"></a>
 ### Personal : <a href="haimeurz@gmail.com" target="_blank"><img src="images/Mail.png" height="40px"></a>